frintstones/frintstones.github.io/_pages/about.md

   - <b>Technological Development and Entrepreneurship</b>: This research stream examines entrepreneurial activity in the context of rapid advancements in digital platforms and the growing adoption of AI.
 I also analyze startups' technological characteristics using large language models to explore their relationship with venture capital funding outcomes.

-  - <b>Business Regulations, Policies, and Entrepreneurship (Inventor Mobility)</b>: Another pillar of my research investigates how changes in business regulations and policies influence entrepreneurship and innovation.
-I study the impact of shifts in workplace environments, changes in patent systems, and government-sponsored accelerators on the entrepreneurial process, inventor mobility, and Venture capital financing.
-In this context, I have conducted empirical research using settings such as Paid Family Leave policies, Right-to-Work laws, the American Inventors Protection Act, and the German Accelerator Program.
+  - <b>Business Regulations, Policies, and Entrepreneurship (Inventor Mobility)</b>: Another pillar of my research focuses on how changes in business regulations and policies shape entrepreneurship and innovation.
+In this context, I have conducted empirical research on Paid Family Leave policies, Right-to-Work laws, the American Inventors Protection Act, and the German Accelerator Program.

 <br>
 <br>